ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the group, or, for an any-source multicast group, to both send and receive messages.

-Note that the Transport Services API has separate specifier calls for multicast groups to avoid introducing filter properties for single-source multicast and seeks to avoid the confusion caused in other systems by overloading the unicast specifiers.
+Note that the Transport Services API has separate specifier calls for multicast groups to avoid introducing filter properties for single-source multicast and seeks to avoid confusion that can be caused by overloading the unicast specifiers.

 Calling `Initiate` on that Preconnection creates a Connection that can be used to send Messages to the multicast group.
 The Connection object that is